BrianMulch/WeatherAppMobileAppDev/README.md

 # WeatherAppMobileAppDev
- Weather APp for mobile dev
+ Weather APP for mobile dev
+Transfered from google classrooms.